TomohiroSakaguchi/JuliaFundamental/README.md

 **Environment**

--Using editor is Jupyter notebook, so all file is ***.ipyeb.
+-Using editor is Jupyter notebook, so all file is ***.ipynb.

 -Julia ver. is 1.5.4.